 GeneCards Summary for ITGB7 Gene

 ITGB7 (Integrin Subunit Beta 7) is a Protein Coding gene.
-Diseases associated with ITGB7 include spongiotic dermatitis and exfoliative ichthyosis.
+Diseases associated with ITGB7 include exfoliative ichthyosis and hiv-1.
 Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Arrhythmogenic right ventricular cardiomyopathy (ARVC).
-GO annotations related to this gene include virus receptor activity.
+GO annotations related to this gene include receptor activity and virus receptor activity.
 An important paralog of this gene is ITGB4.

 UniProtKB/Swiss-Prot Summary for ITGB7 Gene